Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * "Meta-learning as learning of meta-parameters: Also called ‘hyper-’ or ‘meta-parameters’"
   * "Meta-learning over representations: Such a hierarchically structured organization is intriguingly suggestive of the multi-scaled nature of meta-learning systems"
   * "Meta-learning as latent state and Bayesian inference"
+* Guttenberg, N., Virgo, N. and Penn, A., 2019.
+On the potential for open-endedness in neural networks.
+Artificial life, 25(2), pp.145-167.
 * Hellwig, M. and Beyer, H.G., 2019, July.
 Analysis of a meta-ES on a conically constrained problem.
 In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 673-681).
 ACM.
   * Theoretical paper: Dynamics of mutation strength control
   * Algorithm(s): Meta-ES